Wednesday, November 30, 2016

 Heidegger's chilly Being seems not to be exactly the same as the loving God of Aquinas, but both thinkers see Being as not an object in time but a process happening through human thought or special experience.
 Aquinas at least does say that even if we can not know God completely, God is there knowing himself, God is a mystery but not to himself.
 Although the God of Aquinas does manifest the world, his God remains a nonmaterial, unmanifest God, and not a manifest-supermaterial-evolved-Supreme Object-in time-Godhood, as Godhood is seen in the Theoevolutionary Church.

 Philosophers and theologians have compressed too many things in God, for example, God as Creator, Sustainer and Destroyer, when these things derive from different things, even if they are related.
-Primal Matter and the Spirit-Will within Primal Matter seem to be the creator, and natural evolution is, at times, the destroyer, and Godhood is the manifested Zenith of natural and supernatural evolution.
+Primal Matter and the Will to life within Primal Matter seem to be the creator, and natural evolution is, at times, the destroyer, and Godhood is the manifested Zenith of natural and supernatural evolution.

 I do allow the ideal to go beyond man's mind alone and beyond man's existence.
-The ideal meaning can appear within the Spirit-Will which exists within man and within life.
-But this is a Spirit defined as remaining in the material-supermaterial world as part of the natural world.
+The ideal meaning can appear within the activating Will which exists within man and within life.
+But this is a Will defined as remaining in the material-supermaterial world as part of the natural world.
 I think when early phenomenology tried to avoid metaphysical constructions it cut its head off, which is what science did...

 This also means that man is not as “free” as Heidegger suggested.
 We are not “hurled” into the world with no idealistic-natural goal.
-The goal of the Spirit-Will is to activate our material being at any given stage of evolution to evolve to the Zenith of Beings, which is Godhood.
-We are determined from within by the Spirit but shaped from without by “freer” evolution.
+The goal of the activating Will is to activate our material being at any given stage of evolution to evolve to the Zenith of Beings, which is Godhood.
+We are determined from within by the activating Will but shaped from without by “freer” evolution.

 Heidegger seems to think that language not merely expresses the world, including Being, language gives the world shape, the shape of Being is always and only linguistic. ( see “Heidegger and Aquinas,” Caputo).